-In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
+In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40).
 This update requires certain convertible instruments to be accounted for as a single liability measured at its amortized cost.
 Additionally, the update requires the use of the "if-converted" method, removing the treasury stock method, when calculating diluted shares.
 The two methods of adoption are the full and modified retrospective approaches.
 We expect to utilize the modified retrospective approach.
-Using this approach, the guidance shall be applied to transactions outstanding as of the beginning of the fiscal year in which the amendment is adopted.
-The final rule is effective for fiscal years beginning after December 15, 2021.
+Using this approach, the guidance shall be applied to transactions outstanding as of the beginning of the fiscal years beginning after December 15, 2021.
 Early adoption is permitted for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-We expect the adoption of this update to decrease our diluted EPS unless the additional shares under the if-converted method are anti-dilutive.
+We expect the adoption of this update will add approximately 17 million dilutive shares unless the additional shares under the if-converted method are anti-dilutive.
 We expect to adopt the update at the required adoption date of January 1, 2022.